 Lynton & Barnstaple Steam Railway

-Originally opened in 1898, and closed in 1935; what you can see today at Woody Bay is just the beginning of an exciting project to rebuild one of the world's most famous and picturesque narrow gauge railways; the legendary Lynton & Barnstaple Railway.
+The legendary Lynton & Barnstaple Railway was originally opened in 1898, and then closed in 1935 – what you can see today at Woody Bay is just the beginning of an exciting project to rebuild one of the world’s most famous and picturesque narrow gauge railways.

-This initial section allows our visitors to experience a taste of what will one day become one of the ultimate narrow gauge treasures of the world as they once again travel by train along the original route above the delightful Heddon Valley near Parracombe in Exmoor's National Park on the longest closed section of railway line to have ever been reopened solely through volunteer effort.
+Today our visitors can experience a taste of what will one day become one of the ultimate narrow gauge treasures of the world.
+Travel by train along the original route above the delightful Heddon Valley in Exmoor’s National Park.